19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Silence.md

 No sound can enter, leave, or be created inside the aura.
 Affected creatures are [Deafened](../../../../Conditions/Deafened.md).

-**Notably, this means [Spellcasting](../../../Spellcasting/Spellcasting%20Systems/Spellcasting%20Systems.md) is impossible from inside that sphere since it requires speaking.**
+**Notably, this means [Spellcasting](../../../Spellcasting/Spellcasting%20Systems/Spellcasting%20Systems.md) is impossible inside the aura since it requires speaking.**

 ---
 *Upcast: Increase the range by 30' per spell level.*